divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 ### Architecture

-Since there are several versions of the app implemented using different UI libraries, the app use a layered architecture (which is a good idea anyway).
-The following layers are used (all of then implemented in JavaScript):
+Since there are several versions of the app implemented using different UI libraries, we use a layered architecture (which is a good idea anyway).
+The following layers are used (implemented in JavaScript):

 * Application layer (shared by all versions)
 * General UI layer (shared by all versions)
 * Framework specific UI layer (not shared)

+The appication layer contains logic for the application.
+The UI layer is sprit in two parts, a general part and a specific part.
 Using this approach, only one layer needs to be rewritten/updated when a new UI library is used.
-The appication layer contains logic for the application.

 The app also contains code written in C++.
 This includes start up code and the implementation of a file handling library, which is used from JavaScript.
 The C++ code is shared by all variations of the TwitterReader app.